YuryBandarchuk16/EasyText/README.md

 Sometimes it does not work correctly, but usually it replaces the words with their synonyms well.

+The algortithm is the following:

+  The application has two files: a file of synonyms and a file with the most common words (nearly abour 30 000 words).

+  After starting the application all words are added to Trie Data Structure.

+  Iterating over the words from the input.
+Then for each word if we have a synonym in local base just replace it.

+  Otherwise making a request to Thesaurus dictionary, which return a list of synonyms.
+Take the synonym which has the largest frequency rating and make a pair of synonyms.

 📝Sample input:
   plethora
   accretion